Clarence M. Batan, President

 As a son of Mindanao, he is actively engaged in peace initiatives in the southern Philippines.
 He is currently a member of the Independent Decommissioning Body (IDB), a seven member body tasked to oversee the process of decommissioning of MILF forces and weapons.

 Septrin John “Badz” A. Calamba is an Assistant Professor at the Department of Sociology, Mindanao State University-Iligan Institute of Technology (MSU-IIT).
 He finished his BA and MA in Sociology at MSU-IIT.
-He is actively engaged in both research and extension work of the university especially in the aspects of community development, youth, local governance, climate change adaptation, and disaster risk reduction management.
+He is actively engaged in both research and extension work of the university especially in the aspects of community development, youth, governance, and sociology of disaster.
 He leads research projects of MSU-IIT in partnership with the Department of the Interior and Local Government (DILG) and Local Government Units (LGUs).